GMC-DRL/MetaBox/README.md

 python main.py --train --train_agent MyAgent --train_optimizer MyOptimizer --agent_save_dir MyAgentSaveDir --log_dir MyLogDir
 ```

-For the above commands, `--train` is to specify the training mode. `--train_agent MyAgent` `--train_optimizer MyOptimizer` is to use your agent class named *MyAgent* and your optimizer class named *MyOptimizer*  for training. `--agent_save_dir MyAgentSaveDir` specifies the save directory of the agent models obtained from training or they will be saved in directory `RELOPS/agent_model/train` by default.  `--log_dir MyLogDir` specifies the save directory of the log files during training or directory `RELOPS/output/train` by default.
+For the above commands, `--train` is to specify the training mode. `--train_agent MyAgent` `--train_optimizer MyOptimizer` is to use your agent class named *MyAgent* and your optimizer class named *MyOptimizer*  for training. `--agent_save_dir MyAgentSaveDir` specifies the save directory of the agent models obtained from training or they will be saved in directory `src/agent_model/train` by default.  `--log_dir MyLogDir` specifies the save directory of the log files during training or directory `src/output/train` by default.

-Once you run the above command, `RELOPS` will initialize a `Trainer` object and use your configuration to build the agent and optimizer, as well as generate the training and test sets.
+Once you run the above command, `MetaBox` will initialize a `Trainer` object and use your configuration to build the agent and optimizer, as well as generate the training and test sets.
 After that, the `Trainer` will control the entire training process, optimize the problems in the train set one by one using the declared agent and optimizer, and record the corresponding information.

 ### Train Results